Improved Fixed-Rank Nystr\"om Approximation via QR Decomposition: Practical and Theoretical Aspects: Introduction

 To be formal, the standard Nystr\"om method generates a rank-$r$ approximation of $\K$ using $m$ landmark points $\z_1,\ldots,\z_m$ in $\R^p$.
 In practice, it is common to choose $m$ greater than $r$ for obtaining higher quality rank-$r$ approximations \cite{kumar2012sampling,li2015large}, since the accuracy of the Nystr\"om method depends on the number of selected landmark points and the selection procedure.
-The landmark points can be sampled with respect to a uniform or nonuniform distribution from the set of $n$ input data points \cite{gittens2016revisiting}.
-Moreover, some recent techniques utilize out-of-sample landmark points for generating improved Nystr\"om approximations, e.g., centroids found from K-means clustering on the input data points \cite{zhang2010clusteredNys,zhang2008improved}.
+The landmark points can be sampled with respect to a uniform or nonuniform distribution from the set of $n$ input data points \cite{gittens2016revisiting,musco2017recursive}.
+Moreover, some recent techniques utilize out-of-sample landmark points for generating improved Nystr\"om approximations, e.g., centroids found from K-means clustering on the input data points \cite{zhang2008improved,zhang2010clusteredNys,KernelKmeansNystrom,FarhadAAAI}.
 For a fixed set of landmark points, let $\CC\in\R^{n\times m}$ and $\WW\in\R^{m\times m}$ be two matrices with the $(i,j)$-th entries $C_{ij}=\kappa(\x_i,\z_j)$ and $W_{ij}=\kappa(\z_i,\z_j)$.
 Then, the rank-$m$ Nystr\"om approximation has the form $\G=\CC\WW^\dagger\CC^T$, where $\WW^\dagger$ is the pseudo-inverse of $\WW$.
 For the fixed-rank case, the standard Nystr\"om method restricts the rank of the $m\times m$ inner matrix $\WW$ and computes its best rank-$r$ approximation $\llbracket\WW\rrbracket_r$ to obtain $\G_{(r)}^{nys}=\CC\llbracket\WW\rrbracket_r^\dagger\CC^T$, which has rank no great than $r$.
+The manner of the rank-$m$ to rank-$r$ reduction may appear {\em ad hoc}, and {\em improving this reduction is the topic of the paper.}

-Despite the simplicity of the rank reduction process in the standard Nystr\"om method, the main downside is that the structure of $\CC$ is completely disregarded.
-The standard Nystr\"om method generates the rank-$r$ approximation $\G_{(r)}^{nys}$ solely based on filtering $\WW$ because of its smaller size compared to the matrix $\CC$ of size $n\times m$.
-As a result, the selection of more landmark points in the standard Nystr\"om method does not guarantee improved rank-$r$ approximations of kernel matrices.
-For example, our experimental results in Section \ref{sec:exper} reveal that the increase in the number of landmark points may even produce less accurate rank-$r$ approximations due to the poor rank reduction process, cf.~Remarks \ref{rmk:1} and \ref{rmk:2}.
+Although the rank reduction process in the standard Nystr\"om method is simple, it disregards the structure of $\CC$.
+This method generates the rank-$r$ approximation $\G_{(r)}^{nys}$ solely based on filtering $\WW$ because of its smaller size compared to the matrix $\CC$ of size $n\times m$.
+As a result, {\em the selection of more distinct landmark points in the standard Nystr\"om method does not guarantee improved rank-$r$ approximations of kernel matrices}.
+For example, our experimental results in Section \ref{sec:exper} reveal that the increase in the number of landmark points may even produce less accurate rank-$r$ approximations due to the poor rank reduction process, cf.~Remark \ref{rmk:1} and Remark \ref{rmk:2}.